lucasschott/RL_analysis/Studies/Study_3/README.md

 This study focuses on the behaviour of DDPG with a filtered replay buffer.

+The flag --no-new-exp is set for the whole study , this forbids DDPG to add any experiences to the replay buffer.

 The environment being 2 dimensional , we can visualize the content of a replay buffer to see the explored regions.

 Non filtered replay buffer           |  Filtered replay buffer